What is NGL? NGL Definition: Natural Gas Liquids (NGLs)

 These are stripped from the raw natural gas flow when the natural gas is processed.

-"Natural gas liquids" is becoming a more commonly referenced term, where previously it was just used within the energy industry.
+I'm Not Gonna Lie, "Natural gas liquids" is becoming a more commonly referenced term, where previously it was just used within the energy industry.

 The terms NGL and LPG are not exactly synonymous but the common LPG gases are included within the wider group of natural gas liquids.